If you’re relatively new to the world of cryptocurrencies, then you may have heard of Proof of Stake, Proof of Work, or Proof of Authority.

 - Which model can offer more incentives to users of the platform

-Proof of Work presents a high security level, and the best example is that in its more than ten years of existence, the Bitcoin network has never been attacked.
+Proof of Work presents a high-security protocol for crypto such as Bitcoin, and the best example is that in its more than ten years of existence, the Bitcoin network has never been successfully attacked.
 However, the protocol has the problems of low scalability and resource consumption.

 On the other hand, the Proof of Stake consensus solves several of the problems that PoW presents, especially in terms of scalability and sustainability, but it’s a technology just beginning to be used and could still present flaws.